-Establishing a connection timeout limit causes the VCX-100 to monitor a connected port and disconnect the port automatically after a specified period of inactivity.
-The timer is reset uni-directionally (sensing input to the port from the attached device), whether terminal or computer.
+Establishing a connection timeout limit causes the VCX-101 to monitor a connected port and disconnect the port automatically after a specified period of inactivity.
+The timer is reset depending on timkeout direction.
 The timeout prompt is:

-Range: 0 - 255 (0 to disable disconnect-on-timeout) Timeout (minutes):
+(0 to disable disconnect-on-timeout)

+Timeout (minutes):

-Enter the number of minutes of inactivity which will provoke an automatic disconnection.
-If you enter "0 <CR>", VCX-100 never times the port out.
+The minutes of inactivity which will provoke automatic disconnection.
+Enter "0 <CR>" and VCX never times the port out.